 Lincoln-King High School

-Course Catalog 2022-2023
+Course Catalog 2023-24

 TABLE OF CONTENTS

+Statement of Compliance with Federal Law 1

+Important Dates 1

+Scheduling Process 2

-2
+Grading System 2

-2
+Class Ranking 2

+Graduating with Honors 3

-2 3
+NCAA Initial-Eligibility Clearinghouse 3

-4

-4

-4
+Graduation Requirements 4

-5
+Testing Out of a Class 4

+High School Credits Earned while in Middle School 5

-5
+Personal Curriculum 5

+Online Learning Experience 6

-6
+Dual Enrollment 6

-7

-7

-7
+Michigan Career Pathways 7

-9

-2

-3

-4

-7
+21f Online Courses 7

-9

-20
+CORNERSTONE STUDENT COURSE DESCRIPTIONS 8

+Career Readiness/Career Cluster Courses 8

+Computer Science & Technology Courses 12

+Language Arts Courses 12

+Math Courses 14

+Physical Education Courses 16

+Social Studies Course Descriptions 18

-21
+World Language Courses 21

 Statement of Compliance with Federal Law

 Cornerstone Schools complies with all Federal Laws and regulations of the U.S. Department of Education.
 It is the policy of Cornerstone Schools District that no person on the basis of race, color, religion, national origin or ancestry, age, sex, marital status, handicap, or limited English proficiency shall be discriminated against, excluded from participation in, denied the benefits of, or otherwise be subjected to discrimination in any program or activity to which it is responsible or for which it receives financial assistance from the U.S. Department of Education.

 Important Dates

 Parents will receive a calendar with important dates at the beginning and throughout the year.

 Scheduling Process

 Cornerstone uses the Michigan Merit Guidelines for all students 9th-12th grade for scheduling purposes.
 All students must take 4 credits of English, 4 credits of Math, 3 credits of Science, 3 credits of History, 1 credit of Gym & Health, 2 credits of a Foreign Language.
 The rest of the classes are filled with electives.

 Schedule Change Request

 Students in the 10th-12th grade can request a schedule change using the schedule change request.
-Schedule Change request forms are accepted ONLY during the second week of the trimester.
+Schedule Change request forms are accepted ONLY during the second week of the semester.
 Students are allowed to request a schedule change if:

 - They have already passed a class

 - They have an incomplete schedule

 - They don't have a course they need for graduation

 - They would like to change their elective (elective changes are made based on eligibility and availability of classes, a request put in for an elective, may not get approved.

 Grading System

 Cornerstone uses a 4.0, non-weighted grading system for GPA.

 A = 4.0 B = 3.0 C = 2.0 D = 1.0

 A- = 3.7 B- = 2.7 C- = 1.7 D- = 0.7

 B+ = 3.3 C+ = 2.3 D+ = 1.3 E/F = 0.0

-I=Incomplete S=Pass, No credit F=Fail, No Credit NC=No Credit P=Pass, Credit W=Withdrawal.
-No credit
+I=Incomplete S=Pass, No credit F=Fail, No Credit NC=No Credit P=Pass.
+Credit

+W=Withdrawal, No credit

 There are no numerical values for I, S, F, NC, P or W, therefore, the GPA is not changed.
 Students earn the above numerical values for each grade given.
-The total of the grade points is then divided by the total number of grades to five a grade point average (GPA).
+The total of the grade points is then divided by the total number of grades to get the grade point average (GPA).

 EXAMPLE: